FabLabWgtn/ayab-manual/docs/how_to_knit/dbj_2-color.md

 put a mirror underneath and check that the pattern you want is appearing on the work on the side away from you, and birds-eye stripes on the side facing you.

+### Finishing
 For finalizing the knit, you may want to add 1-2 rows of FNR (KR850 manual, p.
 28).
-Binding off (casting off) is described on page 53 of the KR850 manual or in this video on Youtube: [Double Bed Bind-Off Video](https://youtu.be/VEzJg0oRzVw)) Any bind off that requires latching stitches through each other requires the last row before chaining stitches to be knit looser than previous ones (see below) An alternative method ("Das Abketten II") is translated as follows:
+Binding off (casting off) is described on page 53 of the KR850 manual or in this video on Youtube: [Double Bed Bind-Off Video](https://youtu.be/VEzJg0oRzVw))
+Any bind off that requires latching stitches through each other requires the last row before chaining stitches to be knit looser than previous ones (see below)

+An alternative method ("Das Abketten II") is translated as follows:
-Transfer all stitches to the rear needle bed [to the needle bed  of the KH 910 (KR850 manual, p.52)] and immediately set the empty needles of the KR 850 ribber back to the B-position.
+ - Transfer all stitches to the rear needle bed [to the needle bed  of the KH 910 (KR850 manual, p.52)] and immediately set the empty needles of the KR 850 ribber back to the B-position.
-At the K carriage of the KH 910, set the tension dial 4 steps higher [to 7].
+ - At the K carriage of the KH 910, set the tension dial 4 steps higher [to 7].
 The tension dial of the KR 850 ribber carriage remains unchanged.
-Move the carriage from left to right.
+ - Move the carriage from left to right.
 On the needles of the KR 850 ribber, stitches have formed around the previously empty needles.
-Disconnect the carriages [(KR850 manual, p.
-15)] and move the KR 850 ribber carriage from right to left.
+ - Disconnect the carriages (KR850 manual, p.
+15) and move the KR 850 ribber carriage from right to left.
-Thereby, the stitches are removed from the needles of the KR 850 ribber.
-Now, lower the KR 850 ribber [to the lowest position (KR850 manual, p.
+ - Thereby, the stitches are removed from the needles of the KR 850 ribber.
+ - Now, lower the KR 850 ribber [to the lowest position (KR850 manual, p.
 14)].
 This has created the elongated stitches that may again be chained through each other:
-Set the needles of the KH 910 needle bed to the E-position.
-Remove the weights and the comb, then proceed by binding off as described on page 22 or pages 111-114 of the KH910 manual.
+ - Set the needles of the KH 910 needle bed to the E-position.
+ - Remove the weights and the comb, then proceed by binding off as described on page 22 or pages 111-114 of the KH910 manual.

 # More description on how 2-color DBJ works